Eddcapone/csv-find-missing-entries-between-two-files/README.md

 ## Overview

-The CSV Comparison Tool is a desktop application designed to compare two CSV files and identify rows from the first file that are not present in the second file, based on the first column.
+The CSV Comparison Tool is a desktop application designed to compare two CSV files and identify rows from the reference file that are not present in the target file, based on the first column.
 This tool is particularly useful for managing translation files, where you need to ensure that all necessary translation keys are present across different language versions.